-Background: Modern lifestyle leads a greater psychotechnological stress and it results increase of autonomic
+Background: Modern lifestyle leads to a greater psychotechnological stress and which

-Objectives: The purpose of the review study was to analyze the scientific literatures related to yoga and autonomic neural
+Objective: The purpose of the review study is to analyze the scientific literature related to yoga and

-Methods: Researchers collected scientific evidences through electronic online databases;
+Methods: Researchers of the study collected scientific evidences through electronic online databases;

 PubMed, Embase, Medline, Google scholar, Web of science, PsycINFO, Shodhganga; Europe

 PMC; Scopus and critically analyzed all the relevant articles according to the purpose of this study.

 After the exhaustive search and selecting the studies on the basis of inclusion criteria, 11 full text